+we always ask the following live questions of services.
 Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.
-No action $\checkmark$ The practice had systems and processes to provide safe care and treatment.
+No action \checkmark The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding people and knew how to recognise the signs of abuse and how to report concerns.
-Staff were qualified for their roles and the practice completed most of the essential recruitment checks, although references for the dentists, practice manager and hygienists were not present in the staff files.
+Staff were qualified for their roles and the practice completed essential recruitment checks.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
 The practice had suitable arrangements for dealing with medical and other emergencies.
 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.
 No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as kind, considerate and professional.
+Patients described the treatment they received as professional, effective and pain free.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The provider supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.
-No action ~ We received feedback about the practice from five people.
+No action ~ We received feedback about the practice from 28 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, friendly and welcoming.
-They said that they were given the opportunity to ask questions, were helped to relax and had options explained to them.
+They told us staff were friendly, welcoming and helpful.
+They said that they were given the opportunity to ask questions, had clear explanations and felt involved by their dentists.
 Patients said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.
+Are services responsive to people's needs?
+We found that this practice was providing responsive care in accordance with the relevant regulations.
+No action ~